hhu-stups/b-language-extension/README.md

 # b-language-extension README

 Compiler support for B via ProB.
 You don´t need your own version of proB, This plugin comes with one packed.
-You can however provide a proB version by your own, but be cautious; This can lead to unexpected and untested behavior.
+You can however provide a proB version on your own, but be cautious; This can lead to unexpected and untested behavior.

 ## Features